 Value for Money:

-Cons: chicken-heavy recipe can trigger poultry allergies; brown rice and oatmeal raise carb percentage above 50 %, less ideal for gluten-sensitive or weight-prone dogs.
+- Chicken-heavy recipe can trigger poultry allergies; brown rice and oatmeal raise carb percentage above 50 %

 Bottom Line: